 Kaposi's sarcoma is caused by a virus called HHV-8 (human herpesvirus). ) This virus is thought to be spread during sex, through saliva, or from a mother to her baby during birth.
 HHV-8 is a relatively common virus and the vast majority of people who have it will not develop Kaposi's sarcoma.
 It only seems to cause cancer in some people with a weakened immune system and in some people who have a genetic vulnerability to the virus.

-The most common first symptom is the appearance of small, painless, flat patches on the skin or inside the mouth.
-They're usually red or purple, a little like bruises.
-Over time, these patches can grow into nodules (small lumps) and may merge into each other.
-The internal organs can also be affected, including the lymph nodes, lungs and the digestive system.
-Symptoms include:
+The most common initial symptom is the appearance of small, painless, flat and discoloured patches on the skin or inside the mouth.
+They're usually red or purple and look similar to bruises.
+Over time, the patches may grow into lumps known as nodules and may merge into each other.
+The internal organs can also be affected, including the lymph nodes, lungs and the digestive system, which can cause symptoms such as:

-- Breathlessness, chest pain and coughing up blood.
+- Breathlessness, coughing up blood and chest pain

 With proper treatment, Kaposi's sarcoma can usually be controlled for many years.
 Deaths from the condition are uncommon in the UK.
-However, a complete cure isn't always possible, and there's a chance the condition could recur in the future.
+However, a complete cure for any type of Kaposi's sarcoma isn't always possible, and there's a chance the condition could recur in the future.
 If you think this is happening, contact your HIV clinic, hospital specialist or GP as soon as possible.